-Every employee of Utah Youth Village/Alpine Academy who has reason to believe that a child has been subjected to abuse or neglect, or circumstances which would reasonably result in abuse or neglect, must notify his/her supervisor immediately.
+Every employee of Utah Youth Village/Alpine Academy who has reason to believe that a child has been subjected to abuse or neglect, or

 Any supervisor who receives a report of suspected or perceived abuse or neglect shall immediately notify their Division Director or the Utah Youth Village Program Director or the Utah Youth Village Executive Director.
 Any member of management that becomes aware of suspected or perceived abuse or neglect must immediately report it to the Utah Youth Village Program Director and Executive Director.